KlimaDAO/discord-bots/README.md

 ### Multiple Deployments

-Each Docker image is tagged with the GitHub commit SHA, which prevents parallel deployments (`main` and `develop`) from clobbering each other.
+Each Docker image is tagged with the GitHub commit SHA, which prevents parallel deployments (`main` and `staging`) from clobbering each other.

 In order for parallel deployments to work, however, the following must be implemented: